Our Inspector's Highlights

 • Stroll through the huge vegetable and herb gardens, the 800-tree orchard and the valley of mushrooms to catch a glimpse of the produce that ends up on your table.

-• Elsewhere – the luxury hotel is set on 30 acres of pretty Oxfordshire countryside – you’ll find a calming Japanese tea garden and a water garden fed by natural springs that dates back to the 16th century.
+• Elsewhere – the luxury hotel is set on nearly 30 acres of pretty Oxfordshire countryside – you’ll find a calming Japanese tea garden and a water garden fed by natural springs that dates back to the 16th century.

 Things to Know